barundas13/Multi-Agent-Reinforcement-Learning-for-Urban-Traffic-Control/README.md

 # Multi-Agent Reinforcement Learning for Urban Traffic Control

 This project explores the use of Multi-Agent Reinforcement Learning (MARL) to develop an intelligent and decentralized traffic control system.
-The goal is to train independent traffic light agents to cooperatively manage traffic flow in a simulated urban grid, aiming to reduce vehicle wait time and overall trip duration compared to a standard fixed-time controller.
-The system is built using Python and PyTorch for the agents and SUMO (Simulation of Urban Mobility) for the traffic simulation.
+The goal is to train independent agents (traffic lights) to cooperatively manage traffic flow in a simulated urban grid, aiming to reduce vehicle wait time and overall trip duration compared to a standard fixed-time controller.
+The system is built using PyTorch for the agents and SUMO (Simulation of Urban Mobility) for the traffic simulation.

 ## File Descriptions